 Increased operational tempo combined with limited personnel and budget pressures have prompted defence forces around the world to seek reliable partners who can help develop, manage and deliver the training systems required to support today's complex platforms and operations.
 Increasingly, defence forces are considering a more integrated and holistic approach to training.
 To help manage the complexities and challenges, many training programs are calling for an industry partner to help design and manage the total training system.
-CAE refers to this approach as training systems integration (TSI) and has positioned the Company globally as an independent, platform-agnostic training systems integrator.
+CAE refers to this approach as training systems integration and has positioned the Company globally as a platform-independent training systems integrator.
 The overall intent for defence forces is to maximize commonality for increased efficiencies, cost savings, and most importantly, enhanced capability for mission preparedness.
-A training systems integrator can address the overall LVC domain to deliver comprehensive training - from undergraduate individual training all the way through to operational, multi-service and joint mission training.
+A training systems integrator can address the overall LVC domain to deliver comprehensive training, from undergraduate individual training all the way through to operational, multi-service and joint mission training.

-Attractiveness of outsourcing of training and maintenance services
+Attractiveness of outsourcing training and maintenance services

-Another driver for CAE's expertise and capabilities is the efficiency gained by our customers from outsourcing some training and support services.
-Defence forces and governments continue to manage expenditures to find ways to reduce costs while not impacting readiness levels, and allow active-duty personnel to focus on operational requirements.
+Another driver for CAE's expertise and capabilities is the efficiency gained by our customers from outsourcing training and support services.
+Defence forces and governments continue to find ways to reduce costs while not impacting readiness, and allow active-duty personnel to focus on operational requirements.
 There has been a growing trend among defence forces to consider outsourcing a variety of training services and we expect this trend to continue, which aligns directly with CAE's strategy to grow long-term, recurring services business.
 We believe governments will increasingly look to industry for training solutions to achieve faster delivery, lower capital investment requirements, and training support required to achieve desired readiness levels.
-For example, we are continuing deliveries of new flight training devices that will support comprehensive T-44C aircrew training services under a contractor-owned contractor-operated training services program, which is one of the first of its kind in the United States.
-We believe this type of training service delivery program will become increasingly attractive to defence forces globally.
+For example, we inaugurated our new Dothan